 AIM HIGH Grant Requirements

-The AIM HIGH Grant program, funded by the State of Illinois, provides merit-based awards to undergraduate students beginning with the 2019-20 award year.
+The AIM HIGH Grant program, funded by the State of Illinois, provides merit-based awards to undergraduate students beginning with the 2019-2020 award year.
 The award is designed to encourage Illinois students to attend an in-state university, improve college affordability, and reduce student loan debt.
-For 2021-22, the University of Illinois Urbana-Champaign will provide $5,000 per year awards ($20,000 over four years) to the top academically admitted new freshmen in-state students in each college who meet all of the following criteria:
+For 2021-2022 and 2022-2023, the University of Illinois Urbana-Champaign will provide $5,000 per year awards ($20,000 over four years) to the top academically admitted new freshmen in-state students in each college who meet all of the following criteria:

 - Is a resident of the state of Illinois and attended an Illinois high school

 - Is a full-time undergraduate student enrolled in a baccalaureate degree program

-- Household income no greater than six times the federal poverty guidelines as outlined in the chart below.
+- Household income on the FAFSA for the initial year of eligibility may be no greater than six times the federal poverty guidelines as outlined in the chart below.

 |Persons in Family/Household||Maximum 2019 Income||Maximum 2020 Income|